jborichevskiy/up-and-to-the-right/content/books.md

 title: "Books"
 ---

 Favorite books by subject.
 Most of these fit into more than one so I had to pick one.

-I promise I'll make this more useful/interesting at some point.
-No particular order.
+Have a recommendation for one that should be on this list?
+[Drop me a line!](/about)

 | Human Brain, Group Psychology, Networks |  |
 | ---- | ---- |